{{org_field_logo}}

 1. Purpose

-The purpose of this policy is to ensure that {{org_field_name}} manages service users’ finances ethically, transparently, and in compliance with CIW regulations and best practice guidelines.
-Our organisation is committed to:
+The purpose of this policy is to ensure that {{org_field_name}} manages service users’ finances ethically, transparently, and in full compliance with all relevant regulations and best practice guidelines.
+This includes meeting the standards set by Care Inspectorate Wales (CIW) and adhering to applicable laws and guidance on financial safeguarding.
+Our organisation is committed to the following:

 2. Scope